hasanuzzamanbe/social-launcher-extension/README.md

 It's available now on google <a href="https://chrome.google.com/webstore/detail/social-launcher/ioijhmpjoplcmckgaiggcoockjijmcim"> Chrome Web Store</a>

+## My another work on Webstore:
+  Webstore Link:
+  <a href="https://chrome.google.com/webstore/detail/quick-search-lite/boikedohmpklkpcmpkickjfnmalfbimf">Quick Search lite</a><br>
+  Website Link:
+  <a href="https://hasanuzzamanbe.github.io/quick-search-extension/">Quick Search lite</a><br>

-Hope you all enjoy my first project.
+Hope you all enjoy my projects.
 If you have any suggestion I really appreciate you.
-Please, Just Let me know about it.
+Please, Just Let me know about it.<br>
 You can mail me at:
  <a href="mailto:'hasanuzzamanbe@gmail.com'">hasanuzzamanbe@gmail.com</a>